aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
-Last update: Fri Feb 18 05:05:16 2022
+Last update: Sat Feb 19 05:04:45 2022